-Policy IC P7 - Community Facilities Supports Objectives - IC2, IC4, IC7 Supports TVBC Policy COM14 Consistent with T /BC Local Plan Policy COM14, community development proposals will be supported if they: spirit.
-Aı commur ge the retention, improvement or reuse of community assets to maintain a vibrant community ny proposals that will result in either the loss of, or significant harm to, the integrity of a nity asset, will not be supported unless a replacement facility of better quality is provided in a location (to be consulted upon by the Parish); 2.
-Sustain or extend the viable use of existing recreation grounds and play areas according to other policies defined in this Neighbourhood Plan.
-Development proposals must consider and where appropriate, alleviate, the adverse impact of any development on existing community and cultural facilities List of community facilities: ii. iii. iv. vi. vii. viii.
-The White Hart Public House Evans Close play area х.
-War Memorial (and associated seating area).
+Policy IC P6 - Community Facilities

+Supports Objectives - IC2, IC4, IC7 Supports TVBC Policy - COM14 Community development proposals will be supported if they: spirit.
+Any pr community a ne retention, improvement or reuse of community assets to maintain a vibrant community oposals that will result in either the loss of, or significant harm to, the integrity of a asset, will not be supported unless a replacement facility of better quality is provided in a tion (to be consulted upon by the Parish); defined in thi tend the viable use of existing recreation grounds and play areas according to other policies is Neighbourhood Plan.
+Development proposals must consider and where appropriate, adverse impact of any development on existing community and cultural facilities The following have been identified as community facilities and are shown on Figure 7.10 ii.
+St P iii.
+Alar iv.
+The v.
+The vi.
+The vii.
+Eva viii.
+Allo ix.
+Gle llops Parish Hall Peter's Church and Church Hall n Evans Memorial Ground and Pavilion e Wallop Village Shop e White Horse Service Station (Budgens store) e White Hart Public House ns Close play area otments be Field r Memorial (and associated seating area).